7 Cool, Romantic, and Cocktail-Forward Hotels in San Francisco

 2. The Laurel Inn

 Don’t let the 1960 motor lodge exterior fool you.
-This retro spot in Pacific Heights has been glammed up and is now Instagram-worthy.
+The Laurel Inn’s retro address in Pacific Heights has been glammed up and is now Instagram-worthy.
 It’s also comfortable, with spacious rooms and suites, some with kitchenettes and views of downtown San Francisco.

 The Laurel Inn doesn't have a full-service restaurant, but there’s coffee and a continental-style breakfast in the lobby each morning.
 It’s also walking distance to chic Sacramento Street, which means you’re a few steps from a real movie theater (remember those), boutiques, and restaurants serving amazing food, such as Spruce and Garibaldi’s.